Asexual reproduction: Vegetative propagation

 Vegetative propagation is a type of asexual reproduction found in plants where new individuals are formed without the production of seeds or spores and thus without syngamy or meiosis.
 Examples of vegetative reproduction include the formation of miniaturized plants called plantlets on specialized leaves, for example in kalanchoe (Bryophyllum daigremontianum) and many produce new plants from rhizomes or stolon (for example in strawberry).
-Other plants reproduce by forming bulbs or tubers (for example tulip bulbs and Dahlia tubers).
-Some plants produce adventitious shoots and may form a clonal colony.
+Some plants reproduce by forming bulbs or tubers, for example tulip bulbs and Dahlia tubers.
 In these examples, all the individuals are clones, and the clonal population may cover a large area.

 Spore formation

-Many multicellular organisms form spores during their biological life cycle in a process called sporogenesis.
+Many multicellular organisms produce spores during their biological life cycle in a process called sporogenesis.
 Exceptions are animals and some protists, which undergo meiosis immediately followed by fertilization.
 Plants and many algae on the other hand undergo sporic meiosis where meiosis leads to the formation of haploid spores rather than gametes.
-These spores grow into multicellular individuals (called gametophytes in the case of plants) without a fertilization event.
-These haploid individuals give rise to gametes through mitosis.
-Meiosis and gamete formation therefore occur in separate generations or "phases" of the life cycle, referred to as alternation of generations.
+These spores grow into multicellular individuals called gametophytes, without a fertilization event.
+These haploid individuals produce gametes through mitosis.
+Meiosis and gamete formation therefore occur in separate multicellular generations or "phases" of the life cycle, referred to as alternation of generations.
 Since sexual reproduction is often more narrowly defined as the fusion of gametes (fertilization), spore formation in plant sporophytes and algae might be considered a form of asexual reproduction (agamogenesis) despite being the result of meiosis and undergoing a reduction in ploidy.
 However, both events (spore formation and fertilization) are necessary to complete sexual reproduction in the plant life cycle.

 Fungi and some algae can also utilize true asexual spore formation, which involves mitosis giving rise to reproductive cells called mitospores that develop into a new organism after dispersal.
 This method of reproduction is found for example in conidial fungi and the red algae Polysiphonia, and involves sporogenesis without meiosis.
 Thus the chromosome number of the spore cell is the same as that of the parent producing the spores.
 However, mitotic sporogenesis is an exception and most spores, such as those of plants and many algae, are produced by meiosis.